 Applicants must have taken the MCAT exam within three years of intended matriculation into medical school.
-To be considered for admission into the entering class of 2019, applicants must have taken the MCAT after January 1, 2016, and before September 8, 2018.
-The College has established a minimum composite score of a 495 for the MCAT.
+To be considered for admission into the entering PSP cohort of 2022, applicants must have taken the MCAT after January 1, 2018, and before September 11, 2021.
+The college has established a minimum composite score of a 495 for the MCAT.
 All MCAT scores are visible to the Admissions Committee and are taken into consideration.

 Grade Point Average (GPA)

-Applicants must have a cumulative GPA of 3.0 or better in either their undergraduate, post-baccalaureate, or graduate studies.
-As special circumstances arise, GPA calculations can be performed on a case-by-case basis.
+Applicants must have a cumulative GPA of 3.0 or better in either their undergraduate, post-baccalaureate or graduate studies.
+Calculation of the Admission GPA is based on the following:

 |Subject||Quantity and Discipline|

 1 – Human or Mammalian Physiology

 2 – Additional (e.g. molecular biology)

 2 – Courses from any of the following: cultural anthropology, economics, health care administration, psychology, sociology, public policy, family studies, history, political science, social work, behavioral health

 2 – Writing-intensive courses (e.g. creative writing)